-Barrett's cells, by accruing genetic mutations, become dysplastic (also called intraepithelial neoplasia), before final transformation into adenocarcinoma.
-Histologically, cells are recognized as dysplastic if they demonstrate a lack of cytoplasmic maturation, crowding of tubules or nuclear changes such as hyperchromatism, stratification, and atypical mitoses.
+By accruing genetic mutations, Barrett's cells become dysplastic (also called intraepithelial neoplasia) before final transformation into adenocarcinoma.
+Histologically, cells are recognized as dysplastic if they demonstrate a lack of cytoplasmic maturation, crowding of tubules, or nuclear changes such as hyperchromatism, stratification, and atypical mitoses.

 Barrett's metaplasia itself does not cause any symptoms.
-Patients typically present with a history of long-standing heartburn, regurgitation or dysphagia, which are symptoms typical for GERD.
-In patients who have symptomatic GERD, long-segment Barrett's esophagus is found in 3% to 5% and around 10% to 20% have short segment disease.
+Patients typically present with a history of long-standing heartburn, regurgitation, or dysphagia, which are symptoms typical for GERD.
+In patients with symptomatic GERD, long-segment Barrett's esophagus is found in 3% to 5%, and around 10% to 20% have short segment disease.
 Increased severity of underlying GERD is associated with an increased incidence of Barrett's metaplasia.

-Once Barrett's esophagus is identified, a four-quadrant random biopsy sampling technique is employed, and biopsies are obtained every 2 cm, throughout the length of visible Barrett's metaplasia.
+Once Barrett's esophagus is identified, a four-quadrant random biopsy sampling technique is employed, and biopsies are obtained every 2 cm throughout the length of visible Barrett's metaplasia.
 Areas of dysplasia usually do not have visible endoscopic changes.
-Histologically, they are noted to be patchy in nature and therefore there does exist a substantial sampling error for the biopsies.
-Many endoscopic techniques have been developed in recent years including narrow band imaging or chromoendoscopy to enhance the detection of dysplasia.
+Histologically, they are patchy in nature, and therefore there is a substantial sampling error for the biopsies.
+Many endoscopic techniques have been developed in recent years, including narrowband imaging or chromoendoscopy to enhance the detection of dysplasia.
 These multimodal endoscopic techniques are promising; however, more clinical information is needed to inculcate them in regular practice.

 As GERD is the principal pathophysiological mechanism for Barrett’s disease, its treatment forms a crucial aspect of management.
-Lifestyle modifications such as weight reduction, smoking, and alcohol cessation, as well as dietary modifications, including avoiding bedtime snacks and keeping the head of the bed elevated using 6 to 8-inch blocks, are all important nonpharmacological approaches to the management of GERD.
-Although lifestyle modifications including smoking cessation are commonly advised, only weight loss and elevation of the head of the bed have been associated with improvement of GERD in case-controlled studies.
+Lifestyle modifications such as weight reduction, smoking, alcohol cessation, and dietary modifications, including avoiding bedtime snacks and keeping the head of the bed elevated using 6 to 8-inch blocks, are all important nonpharmacological approaches to the management of GERD.
+Although lifestyle modifications, including smoking cessation, are commonly advised, only weight loss and elevation of the head of the bed have been associated with improvement of GERD in case-controlled studies.

-Aspirin and other NSAIDs have been proposed as chemoprotective agents against the development of adenocarcinoma in patients with Barrett's esophagus.
+Aspirin and other NSAIDs have been proposed as chemoprotective agents against adenocarcinoma development in patients with Barrett's esophagus.
 This data is based on in-vitro and animals based studies.
 Epidemiological studies have also shown a decreased risk of esophageal adenocarcinoma with NSAID use.
 Serious gastrointestinal (GI) and cardiovascular side effects associated with NSAIDs may outweigh potential benefits.
 Therefore, routine use of these drugs is not recommended.

 Although endoscopic screening for all patients with GERD without risk factors has not been found to be cost-effective, it should be considered if more than one risk factor is present.
 These risk factors include age 50 years or more, caucasian race, male gender, obesity (especially central adiposity), tobacco use, or a long duration of reflux symptoms.